 Lest you think I have the answer that will help your child finally sleep better, I most likely don’t.
-How is that for helpful?
+How is that helpful?
 Seriously though, I have some tricks that have worked well for my kids, but it often takes some trial and error to figure out what will work for your child.
 Try one, try more than one, and combine different tips to find what works best for your child.

 If you don’t already have one, set up a bedtime routine that works for your family and then stick to it.
-We do brushing teeth, reading books, prayer and then bed.
+We brush our teeth, read books, pray, and then go to bed.
 We have done this ever since my kids were babies, and I think the fact that we don’t waiver on that is one of the reasons putting the kids to bed is usually pretty easy.

 Books on CD

-If you have a child that has a hard time settling down at night or can’t stop thinking, audio books are a great option.
+If you have a child who has a hard time settling down at night or can’t stop thinking, audiobooks are a great option.
 Our kids have a CD player in their room and several books on CD.
-It gives them something to focus on as they are laying in bed trying to sleep.
-You can find many options of children’s story books that come with CDs.
+It gives them something to focus on as they lie in bed trying to sleep.
+You can find many options for children’s story books with CDs.
 As our kids get older, they also really enjoy longer stories.
 Some popular audiobooks in our house are The Jesus Storybook Bible, and The Story of the World.
-You can send as a gift the best baby accessories for the holidays and find more books.
-We also pick up audio books from the library.
+We also pick up audiobooks from the library.